manjaro/pacman-mirrors/docs/index.md

 * **The mirrorlist**: *`/etc/pacman.d/mirrorlist`*
    * The file contains a number of servers which `pacman` uses to update your system.
 * **Manjaro mirror pool**: *`/usr/share/pacman-mirrors/mirrors.json`*
    * The worldwide mirrorpool comes with installation.
+   * At runtime the file is downloaded from Github and compared with the systems file.
-It is compared against the file located at Github in manjaro-web-repo.
-If the repofile has changed, your local file will be updated with said file.
+   * If the files differs, your local file will be replaced.
 * **Manjaro mirror pool status**: *`/var/lib/pacman-mirrors/status.json`*
    * The mirrorpool status file.
-It is the data you see displayed at repo.manjaro.org.
-The file is downloaded on every run of pacman-mirrors and saved in.
+   * It is the data you see displayed at repo.manjaro.org.
+   * The file is downloaded and saved on every run of pacman-mirrors.
 * **Custom mirror pool**: *`/var/lib/pacman-mirrors/custom-mirrors.json`*
-   * The file is your custom mirror pool and is created by **`-i/--interactive [-d/--default]`** argument or the **`-c/--country`** argument.
+   * The file is your custom mirror pool
+   * It is created using **`-i/--interactive`** or **`-c/--country`** argument.

 If you are stunned by this message